-Name/Number Palm Desert Tennis Club

-Date 1971

-Developer John and Beverly Fletiz

-Architect John Outcault

-Boundary Homestead Road to the north, Mesa View Drive to the south, Center Street to

-the west, and Alamo Drive to the east

-Development History Initially idealized as the "Palm Desert Racquet Club," the Palm Desert Tennis Club was a 100-unit condominium development created by developer John Fleitz and his wife Beverly Baker Fleitz, a prominent tennis athlete who had been top-ranked in the 1950s.
+Name/Number Palm Desert Tennis Club Date 1971 Developer John and Beverly Fletiz Architect John Outcault Boundary Homestead Road to the north, Mesa View Drive to the south, Center Street to the west, and Alamo Drive to the east Development History Initially idealized as the "Palm Desert Racquet Club," the Palm Desert Tennis Club was a 100-unit condominium development created by developer John Fleitz and his wife Beverly Baker Fleitz, a prominent tennis athlete who had been top-ranked in the 1950s.
 87 The Fleitzes purchased the twenty-acre parcel from fellow tennis player George Alexander.
 88 The land had previously been undeveloped and had never been a part of another subdivision, although it was adjacent to such tracts as Palm Desert Highlands, Eldorado Highlands, Highland Palms Estates, and Desert Stars.
 While tennis-oriented developments had originated in Palm Springs prior to World War Two with the Racquet Club and the Palm Springs Tennis Club, a wave of these developments proliferated in the eastern Coachella Valley in the 1970s with the widespread adoption of the condominium model.
-Whereas golf-oriented country clubs necessarily required large quantities of land, tennis clubs could be built on smaller parcels.
+Whereas golf- oriented country clubs necessarily required large quantities of land, tennis clubs could be built on smaller parcels.
 Contemporary with the Palm Desert Tennis Club were the nearby developments Deep Canyon Tennis Club (1971) and Corsican Villas (1973), which similarly featured condominiums planned around tennis courts and clubhouse.
 The Palm Desert Tennis Club was designed by architect John Outcault on a twenty-acre parcel off Mesa View Drive, an area of southern Palm Desert which was rapidly being developed, particularly with the arrival of Ironwood Country Club only a few years later.
 Outcault designed the development in an ambiguous southwestern style typical of the 1970s, with stucco walls and Spanish tile roofs.
-The site planning featured 100 condominium units split into

-Spanish tile roofs.
 The site planning featured 100 condominium units split into five circles, each surrounding a small pool.
 Community facilities included a clubhouse, large communal pool, eight tennis courts (one with a stadium for events), and various other recreational amenities like an indoor handball court and billiard's room.
+The Palm Desert Tennis Club opened for a preview and sales in the summer of 1973, followed by a grand opening in October of 1973 attended by numerous tennis stars.
+89 Prices for the three-bedroom units began at \$42,500, placing them in the higher end, but the development appears to have quickly sold out by the end of 1973.

-86 "Deep Canyon Club Offers Round the Clock Security," Desert Sun, October 30, 1973.87 "103-Unit Racquet Club Planned in Palm Desert," Desert Sun, August 19, 1971.88 Ginny Smith, "Desert Larking," Desert Sun, June 21, 1973.
+[&]quot;103-Unit Racquet Club Planned in Palm Desert," Desert Sun, August 19, 1971.
+88 Ginny Smith, "Desert Larking," Desert Sun, June 21, 1973.